Klaveness-Digital/cypress-cucumber-preprocessor/README.md

 /* global Given, When, Then */
 ```
 to make IDE/linter happy or import them directly as shown in the above examples.

+### Data table parameters

+To create steps that use gherkin data tables, the step definition needs to take an object and handle it like in these examples: [Example Feature](https://github.com/TheBrainFamily/cypress-cucumber-preprocessor/blob/master/cypress/integration/DataTable.feature), [Example Step Definition](https://github.com/TheBrainFamily/cypress-cucumber-preprocessor/blob/master/cypress/support/step_definitions/dataTable.js).

 ### Custom Parameter Type Resolves